 - Preserve priority views and vistas such as the Turkey Mountain Reservation, east from Mohansic Golf Club toward Mohansic Lake, and the three Revolutionary War encampments at Cat Hill, Crow Hill and French Hill.
 Ideally, establish pocket parks at those sites, with monuments commemorating the historical events. - Provide and maintain trails to certain key outlook points if they are inaccessible by car.
 This would include trails along water resources that will provide visual access to significant water features.
-The protection of a viewshed should include all visible, contributing components that make the view or vista a significant resource. - Consider procurement options for scenic easements such as the use of revolving loan funds through the Yorktown Land Trust or the Landmarks Preservation Commission, or through private gifts or donations.
+The protection of a viewshed should include all visible, contributing components that make the view or vista a significant resource. - Consider procurement options for scenic easements such as the use of revolving loan funds through the Yorktown Land Trust or the Landmarks Preservation Committee, or through private gifts or donations.
+Also, through the Density Reduction Program (DRP; see Chapter 5), the Town can seek to reduce development potential on sites with scenic resources.